Flag of Spokane, Washington: First flag: 1912–1958

 Spokane's first city flag was created through a public contest held by the Spokane Ad Club in July 1912, following the creation of a flag commission by the city government.
 The contest was opened to residents of Spokane and the Inland Empire and offered a $25 prize for the winning design.
 More than 500 entries were submitted during the month-long contest, including drawings, sewn flags, and pennants.
 Ad Club president R. E. Bigelow had desired a rectangular design that would complement the national flag's shape and colors, but said that any design would be accepted for consideration by the judges.

 The winning entry, designed by Spokane residents W. J. Kommers, J. Frank Robbins, and Mrs. Herman Peterson, was unveiled on August 1, 1912.
-It consisted of a navy blue field with a white stripe that splits into a triangle at the left side, where a sixteen-pointed sun with a blue "S" was placed.
+It consisted of a navy blue field with a white stripe that splits into a pentagon at the left side, where a sixteen-pointed sun with a blue "S" was placed.
 The first flag was produced by John Graham & Company and displayed at the 1912 Interstate Fair.
 The flag was used unofficially by the Ad Club to represent Spokane at national conventions and for viewings by other cities interested in designing their own flags, including Chicago.
 It was officially adopted by the city government in 1915, following a lobbying campaign by the Ad Club.
 The last remaining reproduction of the city flag is stored in the collections of the Northwest Museum of Arts and Culture.